pbhetwal/OOADProject3/README.md

 # OOADProject3
 ### Prerequisites
-java and junit must be installed on your local machine
+* java and junit must be installed on your local machine
+* junit should be in the same CLASSPATH as this program
 ## Running the tests from AllTests.java (using junit-4)
 **Compiling on MacOS/Linux:** `javac -cp .:junit-4.XX.jar:hamcrest-core-1.3.jar AllTests.java`